NuGet/Home/proposed/2022/pack-referenced-projects.md

 - **How is conflict resolution going to work with consumers taking in a dependency already present in the bundle?**
 - Should license flow/validation be considered right from the start?
 - **Should a `PackageReference` or `ProjectReference` tagged with `Pack="true"` be resolved transitively?**
+- What happens to NuGets that are referenced in `PackageReference` tagged with `Pack="true"`?
+Do they become dependencies of the resulting NuGet or being packed into it.

 ## Future Possibilities